DIVYAYEGIREDDI/Fertilizer_Prediction/README.md

 Key Components:

-Data Collection: The data set which is used to build this model is gatheed from Kaggle website.
+Data Collection: The data set which is used to build this model is gathered from Kaggle website.

 Data Preprocessing: Clean and preprocess the collected data to remove noise, handle missing values, and normalize the data for better model performance.
 This step is used for better understanding of the data.